-As of 31 December 2022, Elmark Group EOOD had filed commercial claims in respect of defaulted receivables due by customers in the amount of EUR 18 thousand, whereby the company had, as of 31 December 2022, received a positive award, with the court uphelding the company's rights over such defaulted receivables.
-The company has initiate enfoircement proceedings to secure its cliams from said clients, with such proceedings still ongoing as of 31 December 2022.
+As at 30 June 2023, Elmark Group EOOD had filed commercial claims in respect of defaulted receivables due by customers in the amount of EUR 18 thousand, whereby the company had, as at 31 December 2022, received a positive award, with the court uphelding the company's rights over such defaulted receivables.
+The company has initiate enfoircement proceedings to secure its cliams from said clients, with such proceedings still ongoing as at 30 June 2023.

-As of 31 December 2022, Elmark Group EOOD had procured a promissory note in the amount of EUR 37 thousand, valid by June of 2027, in pursuance of an agreement in place with OMV Bulgaria AD regarding the purchase of fuels using OMV issued cards.
+As at 30 June 2023, Elmark Group EOOD had procured a promissory note in the amount of EUR 37 thousand, valid by June of 2027, in pursuance of an agreement in place with OMV Bulgaria AD regarding the purchase of fuels using OMV issued cards.